Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Experiments

 \subsection{Ablation Analysis}

-\textbf{Effectiveness of Uncertainty Guidance.} Comparing UMAD with Standard IPPO isolates the gain of our proposed mechanisms.
-UMAD outperforms IPPO by nearly 5.1\% and Zero-Shot MAD by 14\% on heterogeneous MATH ($T=5$).
-We observe that standard IPPO agents tend to convergence of lazy consensus and short responses such as \textit{"I agree both agents' answers."}.
-In contrast, UMAD's epistemic influence rewards drive "truth-seeking" constructive conflict, effectively pushing the system out of local optima in harder problems.
+\textbf{Effectiveness of Uncertainty Guidance.} Comparing UMAD with Standard IPPO isolates the effect of uncertainty-guided optimization.
+In heterogeneous debate, UMAD achieves the largest improvement for the weaker agent, especially at $T=5$, improving its average accuracy from $60.2$ under IPPO to $66.5$.
+This suggests that uncertainty-guided rewards improve peer-information utilization beyond standard multi-agent RL.
+Additional ablations in Appendix~\ref{app:supply_au_eu} further show that NLL-only and Intrinsic-only training underperform Full UMAD on the weaker agent, indicating that aleatoric control and epistemic influence are complementary.
+We also compare with independently trained Single-GRPO agents; although this stronger baseline improves the stronger agent, UMAD achieves higher post-debate accuracy for the weaker agent, suggesting that debate co-training improves heterogeneous knowledge absorption beyond standalone RL.
+We observe that standard IPPO agents can converge to lazy consensus with short responses such as \textit{"I agree with the other agent's answer."}, whereas UMAD encourages more constructive peer influence on harder problems.

-\textbf{Generalization to Long Horizons.} Notably, agents trained on short horizons ($T_{train}=2$) successfully generalize to $T=5$ debates without divergence.
-This confirms that the model learns a robust "propose-refine" deliberation policy rather than overfitting to specific trajectory lengths, proving that computationally expensive long-context training is not strictly necessary for stable debate.
+\textbf{Generalization to Longer Debates.} Although UMAD is trained with short two-round debates ($T_{\mathrm{train}}=2$), it generalizes to $T=5$ inference-time debates without divergence.
+For the weaker agent in heterogeneous debate, the average accuracy further increases from $57.2$ at $T=2$ to $66.5$ at $T=5$.
+This indicates that the learned policy is not merely overfitted to a fixed trajectory length.
+Instead, UMAD learns a reusable propose-refine interaction pattern that remains effective under longer debate horizons.

-\textbf{Visualizing Uncertainty Dynamics.} Fig. \ref{fig:ablation_uncertainty} validates our theoretical motivation.
-Post-training, aleatoric uncertainty consistently declines across rounds for both agents.
-Crucially, the weaker agent's accuracy shifts from stagnation to a steady ascent, perfectly mirroring its dropped uncertainty.
-This indicates it is not merely mimicking, but actively resolving epistemic ambiguity by "anchoring" its belief distribution to the valid reasoning of the stronger peer.
+\textbf{Visualizing Uncertainty Dynamics.} Fig.~\ref{fig:ablation_uncertainty} supports our uncertainty-based interpretation.
+After UMAD training, aleatoric uncertainty decreases across debate rounds, while the weaker agent's accuracy changes from stagnation to steady improvement.
+This suggests that the weaker agent benefits from more stable utilization of the stronger peer's reasoning, rather than merely conforming to peer outputs.